samiul0112/2D_game/README.md

-# Project name: A 2D snake game using the java programming language.
+# A 2D snake game using the java programming language.
 ### Description: This a simple 2D game.
 The main goal of this project is to apply the OOP concept and java GUI library.
 ## Table of Content
 - [Project Features](#project-features)